 Park City Fire District (PCFD) Chipping Program: PCFD operates a seasonal chipping program available at no cost to residents.
-The program allows homeowners to create defensible space on their property, as well as maintain vegetation within Firewiserecommended parameters.
-More information on the PCFD chipping program can be found on their website, www.pcfd.org
+The program allows homeowners to create defensible space on their property. as well as maintain vegetation within Firewiserecommended parameters.
+More information on the PCFD chipping program can be found on their website, www.pcfd.org which would be the most mutually beneficial to stakeholders.
+Going forward the intent is to invite HOAs and members of the community to participate.

 Wildfire Fuels Committee Formed!
-In mid-April, a group of organizational stakeholders met to discuss the formation of a local Wildfire Fuels Committee to identify candidate fuels reduction project areas which would be the most mutually beneficial to
+In mid-April, a group of organizational stakeholders met to discuss the formation of a local Wildfire Fuels Committee to identify candidate fuels reduction project areas